nixdak/creabot/plugin_code/countdown/README.md

 ### Private Commands
 * **!cd [word|maths expression]** - Play a word or maths expression for the current round.
+* **!lock** - Locks your answer in, and if both players !lock the current round will end.

 All of these commands are case insensitive and are trimmed for whitespace so "!j" and "    !J" will work the same